DinoChiesa/Apigee-Java-Edit-Xml-Node/Readme.md

 1. unpack (if you can read this, you've already done that).

-2. configure the build on your machine by loading the Apigee jars into your local cache
+2. Before building _the first time_, configure the build on your machine by loading the Apigee jars into your local cache:
   ```
   ./buildsetup.sh
   ```